 These muscles, ligaments, and bones all work together to provide control and strength for nearly all activities.
-The lumbar spine and its muscles are needed for most all movements and activities.
+The lumbar spine and its muscles are needed for almost all movements and activities.
 For this reason, the lumbar spine is prone to injury, and when an injury has been sustained, people have difficulty performing many activities.

 Symptoms of a Low Back Pain / Strain

-Most lumbar muscle strains and sprains cause symptoms isolated to the low back, usually they do not cause problems in the legs like some other spine conditions.
+Most lumbar muscle strains and sprains cause symptoms isolated to the low back, usually, they do not cause problems in the legs like some other spine conditions.
 The most common symptoms of a lumbar strain or sprain are:

 - Pain around the low back and upper buttocks